 Each child gets a straw, 25 M&Ms and 2 paper plates.
 The kids have one minute to move all the M&Ms from one plate to the other by sucking it at the end of the straw.
 Whoever finishes first, wins.
 Bonus: kids get to eat the candy which makes this a favorite.

 The great part about these family game night ideas is you can adjust them to be easier or harder based on your child’s age.
-Don’t feel you need to do these games all the time, it’s all about balancing the screen time and family time.
+Don’t feel you need to do these indoor activities all the time, it’s all about balancing the screen time and family time.
 Start it as rainy day activities and then add a weekly game night to your schedule.
 Once you start this you, will be surprised how much they love playing family games and don’t mind ditching their electronics.
 Well, maybe not ditching the electronics forever, but at least for some nights.
 But hey, that’s a win too.